floydhub/floyd-docs/docs/guides/jupyter.md

     floyd logs dMoDZaCcvQMyfNbgwTx9f8
 ```

-You can open the link to your jupyter notebook.
-The notebooks should be available and you can run
+You can open the link to your jupyter server (example `https://www.floydhub.com:8000/EQDsTpeqB3RkjpHUgBGDyB`).
-any of them.
+All the notebooks in your project should be available for you to run.

 ![Jupyter](../img/jupyter_home.png)